-South High students took the optional National German Exam in late 2018 and earned recognition for their performance.
-21 South High students earned awards based on their level in class (see lists below).
+South High students took the optional National German Exam in late 2019 and earned recognition for their performance.
+Seventeen students from South High earned awards based on their level in class.

 “We are incredibly proud of our students not only for taking this exam, but earning this prestigious recognition,” South High German teacher Sarah Moreno said.
 “We hope these students will continue their language studies beyond their high school career.”
 Janet Stock also teaches German at South High.

-The National German Exam is administered each year to over 26,000 high school students of German.
-The exam, now in its 59th year, provides individual diagnostic feedback, rewards students through an extensive regional and national prize program, and creates a sense of accomplishment.
+The National German Exam is administered each year to nearly 25,000 high school students of German.
+The exam, now in its 60th year, provides individual diagnostic feedback, rewards students through an extensive regional and national prize program, and creates a sense of accomplishment.
 Exam results provide teachers a means of comparing students in all regions of the country, as well as programmatic data to help inform curricular decisions.